duduita/leetcode/facebook/Questions_Review.md

 **Buildings With an Ocean View**
 - from the right to the left :)

+**Random Pick with Weight**
+- If the right element is greater, so he could be a peak
+- If the right element is lower, so you could be a peak
+- binary search (r = mid)

 **Review**
 - Clone Graph
 - Move Zeroes